Skip to content

 • Total variants/rows: The number of records loaded into the database.

-• Upload timestamp: The date and time the file was uploaded.
+• Created timestamp: The date and time the sample was created.

 • Project assignment: Which project the sample belongs to, if any.